Apply NOW to establish or join a Themed Community for 2023-2024!

 Themed Communities Interview

-The format of the application interview will be presentation-style in which each applicant is asked to deliver a formal presentation of requested material to an audience that will consist of professional staff and students.
+The format of the application interview will be a presentation-style in which each Themed Community applicant is asked to deliver an explanation of requested material to an audience that will consist of professional staff and students.
 Each group that submits an application to establish a Themed Community and meets all criteria of the application process will be granted an interview time.
 Actual presentations for the interview are not required, but encouraged.

 The application requires groups to select a community coordinator to serve as the leader of the community.
-The community coordinator and up to two additional members set to live in the house will deliver the 20-minute presentation in front of an audience.
-For 2021, presentations will be conducted via Zoom.
+The community coordinator and up to two additional members set to live in the house will deliver the 10-15 minute discussion in front of an audience.
 More information regarding the presentation expectations will be emailed to all groups after applications are received.

-After submitting an application to establish a Themed Community, the assistant director of Special Interest Communities will email you further information on presentation expectations and confirm with you a time to present between Tuesday, January 12–Friday, January 15.
+After submitting an application to establish a Themed Community, the Assistant Director of Special Interest Communities will email you further information on presentation expectations and confirm with you a time to present between Monday, January 9–Friday, January 27.

-All presentations for new communities will occur between Tuesday, January 12–Friday, January 15.
+All presentations for new communities will occur between Friday, January 13–Friday, January 27.